rotundasoftware/backbone.subviews/README.md

 	subviewCreators : {
 		"mySubview" : function() {
 			var options = {};

-			// do any logic required to create initialization options new MySubviewClass( options );
+			// do any logic required to create initialization options, etc.,
+			// then instantiate and return new subview object return new MySubviewClass( options );
 		}
 	},